Myrmecoman/sc2_image_processing_api/README.md

 - If you want to use tesserocr : https://github.com/sirfz/tesserocr

 WARNING : For now the code only works with pytesseract.
 The issues with tesserocr will need to be investigated later.

+# Files description
+- clicker_helper : provides location to click on the middle or right window of the game.
+- minimap_segmenter : to be called only once at game startup.
+Extracts possible expansion bases locations using mineral patches locations.
+Also provides images corresponding to ressources, ally positions and enemy positions.
+- units_dictionaries : dictionaries providing useful info corresponding to different units and buildings.
+- screenshot_maker : makes a screenshot of the game and extracts usefull info such as supply, mineral, gas etc..
+Also extracts cropped parts of the game (minimap, central window, right window etc...).
+- main : can be used to write testing code to familiarize with the API.